Why is bowel preparation important?

 Following your bowel preparation schedule before your radiotherapy treatment each day can help us make sure:

-• your treatment is accurate/given to the right area
+• Your treatment is accurate/given to the right area.

-• your side-effects are kept to a minimum
+• Your side-effects are kept to a minimum.

-If your bottom is full when you have your radiotherapy treatment, the rectum will bulge into the treatment area.
+If your bottom (rectum) is full when you have your radiotherapy treatment, the rectum will bulge into the treatment area.
 This will cause your side-effects to be worse.

 What do I need to prepare my bowel before radiotherapy?